ctf-itb/ctf-guide/guide/pwn/pwn.md

 hi! change the string variable to h3h3 and you'll get your flag! your input:
 ```
-The program asks for an input, if our input changes the local variable from 'stif' to 'h3h3', we get the flag.
+The program asks for an input, if our input changes the local variable from `'stif'` to `'h3h3'`, we get the flag.

 To understand the program better, let's open it up in IDA (or gdb if you are hardcore).